 - Sir Christopher Musgrave

 Sabatini, however, chooses to have his characters experience being sold.
 For example, Colonel Bishop stops before Jeremiah Pitt and “fingered the muscles of the young man’s arm, and bade him open his mouth that he might see his teeth.”
 (Sabatini, 34) Bishop purchases the former navigator for £15.
 Pitt’s experience wasn’t far off the mark.
 Chevalier Laurent d’Arvieux, a diplomat from France stationed in one of the Barbary states in the seventeenth century, wrote:They examine their teeth, the palms of their hands, to judge by the delicacy of the skin if they are working folk; but they’ll pay special attention to those with pierced ears, which implies that they are not common folk but people of quality who’ve worn earrings since childhood.
 (Ekin, 178)Henry Pitman’s master was Robert Bishop, who “grew more and more unkind unto us, and would not give us any clothes, nor me any benefit of practice….
 Our diet was very mean.
 5 lbs. of salt Irish beef, or salt fish, a week, for each man; and Indian or Guinea Corn ground on a stone, and made into dumplings instead of bread.”
-(Stuart, 443) Unlike his fictional counterpart, this Bishop eventually owed so much money all his property, including Pitman, was confiscated and resold.
+(Pitman, 443) Unlike his fictional counterpart, this Bishop eventually owed so much money all his property, including Pitman, was confiscated and resold.

 Sabatini’s description of Colonel Bishop implies a penchant for extravagance, similar to that which led to Robert Bishop’s penury:After [Governor Steed], in the uniform of a colonel of the Barbados Militia, rolled a tall, corpulent man who towered head and shoulders above the Governor, with malevolence plainly written on his enormous yellowish countenance.
 At his side, and contrasting oddly with his grossness…came a slight young lady….
 (Sabatini, 33)While these convicted rebels were welcome labor for the plantations, the government of Barbados took no chances with the presence of such “dangerous” men.
 In his account, Pitman included a copy of An Act for the governing and retaining within this island, all such rebel convicts, as by His most sacred Majesty’s Order or Permit, have been, or shall be transported….
 Henry considered this “inchristian and inhuman”.
 It contained rules governing these rebels during their period of servitude and regulations to prevent citizens from abetting them in any escape attempt.
 One example of the former was:

 That is one or more of the aforesaid Servants or rebels convict[ed], shall attempt, endeavour, or contrive to make his or their escape from off this island before the said Term of Ten Years be fully complete[d] and ended; such Servant or Servants, for his or their so attempting or endeavouring to make escape, shall, upon proof thereof made to the Governor, receive, by his warrant, Thirty-nine lashes on his bare body, on some public day, in the next market town to his Master’s town, be set in the pillory, by the space of one hour; and be burnt in the forehead with the letters F. T. signifying Fugitive Traitor, so as the letters may plainly appear in his forehead.
-(Stuart, 439)The word “Servants” was a euphemism for “slaves”.
+(Pitman, 439)The word “Servants” was a euphemism for “slaves”.
 In 1651 Cromwell sent rebel convicts to the Massachusetts Bay Colony.
 Thirty-five Scots ended up working for the ironworks.
 “They felled trees, chopped wood, and hauled load after load to the charcoal pits….
 Some Scots wielded picks and shovels in the swamps, or dredged the lakes and ponds….
 Others tended crops and cattle… producing much of the food for the worker population, or spent countless hours loading, unloading and measuring carts of charcoal, mine ore, and iron bars.”
 (Rapaport, 48) During the following year, the wood these “servants” chopped amounted to £500 in wages saved, for these men earned no money for their backbreaking labor.

 Some of the rebels in Captain Blood toil on Colonel Bishop’s sugar plantation.
 Gentlemen planters with large estates discovered that growing and harvesting sugar cane made them wealthy.
 Barbados was the principal supplier of Caribbean sugar, and a thriving plantation was around two hundred acres, which meant the number of such estates was relatively small.
 Thus a few men wielded a lot of influence in the governing of the island.